zeroc-ice/ice-demos/objective-c/Ice/iOS/hello/README.md

 sent using the SSL transport.
 It is not possible to secure datagram invocations.

-All invocations use asynchronous method invocations (AMI) to avoid blocking the GUI thread and ensure a responsive user experience.
+All invocations use asynchronous method invocations (AMI) or batch invocations to avoid blocking the GUI thread and ensure a responsive user experience.

 This demo runs against any hello server, such as the [Objective-C server](../../../Ice/hello).